Working in the UK after study

 If you would like to establish your own business in the UK, you should book an appointment to discuss this with Brian Baillie in the SPARK team at the Careers Centre.

-The Careers Centre can assist you to develop your business idea and if your idea is accepted, the University of Leeds will issue an endorsement letter to enable you make a visa application under Tier 1 - Graduate Entrepreneur scheme.
+The Careers Centre can assist you to develop your business idea and if your idea is accepted, the University of Leeds will issue an endorsement letter to enable you make a visa application under the Start Up visa.

-If you are applying the UK, you need to hold £945 for 90 consecutive days in your bank account statement, with the statement being no more than 31 days old at the time of your visa application.
+If you’re applying the UK, you need to hold £1,270 for 28 consecutive days in your bank account statement, with the statement being no more than 31 days old at the time of your visa application.
 The cost of this application is £493.

-Your spouse/child family members can apply to be your dependants on this visa. £630 per dependant held for 90 consecutive days in their or your bank statement is needed to meet the financial requirements.
+Your spouse/child family members can apply to be your dependants on this visa.
+You will need £285 for your partner; £315 for one child and £200 for each additional child.
+This amount needs to be held for 28 consecutive days in theirs or your bank statement to meet the financial requirements.

 If you currently hold an initial 12 month Tier 1 - Graduate Entrepreneur visa, you can apply to switch to the Start up visa before your current visa expires.